 For more information on 3M Cloud Library, check out their homepage.

 Kindle is the older, wiser e-reader in the room, making its debut back in 2007.
-It’s the first blockbuster e-reader and its name is forever branded to e-reading.
-Kindle is part of Amazon’s family and there are a lot of different Kindle models including the Amazon Fire, Kindle Paperwhite, and the Kindle app, available for iOS and Android devices.
-Kindle also has software for Windows and Macs and a cloud reader, allowing readers access via any web browser (wifi connection required.)
+It’s the first blockbuster e-reader, and its name is forever branded to e-reading.
+Kindle is part of Amazon’s family, and there are a lot of different Kindle models including the Amazon Fire, Kindle Paperwhite, and the Kindle app, available for iOS and Android devices.
+It also has software for Windows and Macs and a cloud reader, allowing readers access via any web browser (wifi connection required.)
 Kindle claims to have one of the largest digital library collections, sitting at about 4.5 million eBooks in the US Store.

 The Kindle Experience: The Look But Not the Feel of Paper